matthew-scherf/Empirical-Non-Duality/README.md

 Emptiness - No phenomenon possesses essence.
 Essence here means intrinsic independent nature.
 Phenomena exist only as presentations of substrate, not as self-standing entities.

-This formalizes the Buddhist concept of śūnyatā (emptiness) and connects to modern relational ontologies where entities are defined by their relations rather than intrinsic properties.
+This connects to modern relational ontologies where entities are defined by their relations rather than intrinsic properties.

 ### Dependent Arising Extension (3 axioms)